Denim (band): Novelty Rock

-Denim's final release was Novelty Rock, a compilation of B-sides and some new material, which was released early 1997.
+Denim's final release was Novelty Rock, a compilation of B-sides and some new material, which was released early in 1997.

 Denim Take Over

 Denim Take Over was to be Denim's third studio album.
 It was shelved due to a lack of commercial success for the band, and when its lead single "Summer Smash", due to be issued in September 1997, was cancelled due to the death of Princess Diana, with EMI feeling any release would be in poor taste.
 These events marked an untimely end for Denim.
 However, some of the albums tracks were released on a subsequent Lawrence project, the 2005 Go Kart Mozart album Tearing Up the Album Chart, as well as a complete reworking for the next album On the Hot Dog Streets.

 In popular culture

 In January 2018, satirist Charlie Brooker chose the Denim track "The New Potatoes" as one of his eight tracks on Desert Island Discs, and decided that it would be the one track he would keep with him to the island if the tide washed the others away.